biurad/flange/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/divineniiquaye/php-rade.svg?style=flat-square)](https://scrutinizer-ci.com/g/divineniiquaye/php-rade)
 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://biurad.com/sponsor)

-**divineniiquaye/php-rade** is a fast, simple and light framewrok for [PHP] 7.4+ based on [PSR-7] and [PSR-15] with support for annotations, created by [Divine Niiquaye][@divineniiquaye] and inspired by [Silex].
-This libray seeks to help developers who are lazy, beginners, or people who want to build things fast with extremely less dependencies.
+**divineniiquaye/php-rade** is a fast, simple and micro framework for [PHP] 7.4+ based on [PSR-7] and [PSR-15] with support for annotations, created by [Divine Niiquaye][@divineniiquaye] and inspired by [Silex].
+This library seeks to help developers who are lazy, beginners, or people who want to build things fast with extremely less dependencies.

 Its also to note that, Rade has support for [PSR-11], built with [Rade DI][] library gracing the project with an advanced DI.